rebolyte/pass-muster/readme.md

 Objects work well as a single argument to a function.
 That way you don't have to remember the order of parameters, and your code gets a nice self-documenting look. `passMuster` lets you be a little more sure of those objects that you pass as an argument to functions by validating that the properties you need are there and of the right types.
 Think of it as a lightweight implementation of interfaces.

+Of course, this isn't limited to validating objects passed as arguments.
+Use it wherever you want to make sure an object has what you need.

 ## Usage

 ```js